 Download our APGAR score sheet for quick reference.

-Please bear in mind that this score doesn’t predict a baby’s long-term health and has only been designed to determine if a newborn requires immediate attention.
+Please bear in mind that this score doesn’t predict a baby’s long-term health, behavior or intellectual status and has only been designed to determine if a newborn requires immediate attention.
+Few babies score 10 and perfectly healthy babies sometimes have a lower than usual score.

 It is important to verify information and ask your doctor for their opinion.
 Our guide is meant to outline the facts, but every situation is unique and requires the final word of a qualified medical care professional.